eead-csic-compbio/kmeleon/README.md

 `kmeleon_extract.py target mappings kmer_size flush depths`

 - target: for example the chromosome name or number.
 - mappings: the file with mappings to process.
-A SAM or BAM file would be great.
+A BAM file would be great (SAM is not valid).
 - kmer_size: a number which indicates the size of sequences to search for.
 50 for example.
 - flush: a number which allows controlling how much memory is used by kmeleon while reading the SAM/BAM file.
 10000 or 20000 is ok in general.
 - depths: (Optional argument) if the word 'depths' is given, the depth of each kmer found will be also reported.